 - certifies that all the information that the applicant has given in the application process is correct

-- accepts the Council’s terms and conditions as varied from time to time together with any terms and conditions stated on the letter to which the permit is attached at the time of issue and
+- accepts Brighton & Hove City Council’s terms and conditions as varied from time to time, together with any terms and conditions stated on the letter to which the permit is attached at the time of issue

-The Council reserves the right to amend these terms and conditions, application procedures and the relevant Traffic Regulation Orders and at any time.
+Brighton & Hove City Council reserves the right to amend these terms and conditions, application procedures and the relevant Traffic Regulation Orders at any time.